Green Leaves: History

 The house was purchased by George Washington Koontz, a banker, in 1849.
 Koontz moved into the area from Pennsylvania in 1836 and joined in business partnership with William Audley Britton that same year.
 Their bank, named Britton & Koontz Bank, was in existence until February 2014, when it merged with Home Bancorp, Inc., a Lafayette, Louisiana banking company.
-The Koontzes added a south bedroom wing in the 1850s and connected the main section and the original building in the 1880s and 1890s.
+Koontz married Mary Roane Beltzhoover, and they had eight children.
+The Koontzes and their descendants added a south bedroom wing in the 1850s and connected the main section and the original building in the 1880s and 1890s.
+The home was inherited by their youngest daughter Virginia Lee, who married oil and cotton magnate Melchior S. Beltzhoover.
+The house is still owned by the descendants of Melchior and Virginia Lee Koontz Beltzhoover.

 The house was listed on the National Register of Historic Places (NRHP) on March 29, 1979.